-Classmates including Maddie tease a girl in their class, Wanda, who says she has 100 dresses at home.
-When Maddie visits Wanda’s house, she discovers the bittersweet truth — she might not have real dresses but she has drawings of 100 dresses.
-This is a book that will teach kindness and empathy.
+Classmates, including Maddie, tease a poor girl in their class, Wanda, who says she has 100 dresses at home.
+When Wanda disappears, Maddie visits Wanda’s house and discovers the bittersweet truth…Wanda might not have real dresses, but she has drawings of 100 dresses.
+This is a beginning chapter book for kids about poverty that teaches kindness and empathy.

 Front Desk by Kelly Yang (ages 9 – 12)

 Mia and her parents have struggled ever since moving to America from China.
-When her parents take a new live-in job at a motel, they end up working around the clock for very little pay.
+When her parents take a new live-in job at a motel, they work around the clock for very little pay.
 Mia helps out by working at the front desk.
-She befriends the weekly tenants and uses her English skills to write letters advocating other people in tough spots— like her uncle whose sweatshop boss has taken his passport and weekly, Hank, who needs a letter of recommendation to get a job.
-This book is more than a memorable coming-of-age immigrant story, it’s also about tolerance and diversity and as the author says at the end, “what happens when you include [others]…despite all your suffering and heartache…” I loved this story— the writing, the characters, the plot, and the messages of inclusion and determination.
-Added to: Best Middle-Grade Chapter Books of 2018
+She befriends the weekly tenants and uses her English skills to write letters advocating other people in tough spots.
+This book is more than a memorable coming-of-age immigrant story; it’s also about tolerance and diversity, and as the author says at the end, “what happens when you include [others]…despite all your suffering and heartache…” I loved this story— the writing, the characters, the plot, and the messages of inclusion and determination.

 No Fixed Address by Susin Nielsen (ages 9 – 12)